-8. Event Chairperson and Event Secretary: Name and contact information.
+8. Match Chairperson and Match Secretary: Name and contact information.

 Agility, Weight Pull, Obedience, Rally Obedience, Terrier Racing, Lure Coursing and Dock Jumping—if a club is requesting to be licensed for any of the above performance events, they must have UKC approved equipment to hold a Match.
 Clubs that do not own their own equipment must contract equipment approved by UKC from another UKC licensed club or judge.
 This contract must be submitted to the UKC.

-Once the club match has been approved by UKC the club has 18 months to schedule an event.
+Once the club attains Provisional Status the club has 18 months to schedule an event.
 If the club fails to do so in this time frame, the club will relinquish any and all discounts or programs they may have been eligible for as a new UKC club.
 All events must be scheduled following the normal scheduling process and must be applied for by the normal scheduling deadline date found in the Official UKC Rules for Dog Events.
 Deadline dates are approximately 24 weeks in advance of the event date.
 The first scheduling request may be sent by email to email@example.com.

 PROVISIONAL CLUB REQUIREMENTS.

-Provisional status clubs must provide the following with their applications:
+Provisional status clubs must provide the following with the event applications:

 - 1. Copy of signed contractual agreement for each judge on the event panel.